neuharthr/training/README.md

 # training
 Training code for examples and reference.
 This includes data files and code base as well as a devfile for running on Red Hat CodeReady Workspaces.
+Use the Sandbox for testing.